m2c2-project/m2c2kit/README.md

 ## Contributing

 ---

+If you need support, found a bug, or want to improve the software, please open an [issue](https://github.com/m2c2-project/m2c2kit/issues).

 [Prettier](https://prettier.io/) has been configured to automatically run on each commit.
 It will format TypeScript, JavaScript, HTML, and JSON to [uniform coding styles](https://prettier.io/docs/en/why-prettier.html).